NilsDroste/nilsdroste.github.io/01_publications.md

 + **Droste, N.**, Ring, I., Santos, R., Kettunen, M. (2017) Ecological Fiscal Transfers in Europe – evidence based design options of a transnational scheme. *Major Revision in Ecological Economics*

-+ **Droste, N.**, Becker, C., Ring, I., Santos, R. (2017) Decentralization effects in ecological fiscal transfers – the case of Portugal. *Submitted to Environmental and Resource Economics*
++ **Droste, N.**, Becker, C., Ring, I., Santos, R. (2017) Decentralization effects in ecological fiscal transfers – the case of Portugal. *Major Revision in Environmental and Resource Economics*

 <a href="#top">Back to top</a>